 AMR was named after Aston Martin Racing, but they're two completely different things.
 If that wasn't confusing enough, there's also a grille available from Aston Martin Racing.

 If you're looking for weight loss or a race car inspired look, then the AMR grille is a good way to go.
+There’s also an option for a hex-pattern lower mesh to match the AMR grille.

 Aston Martin Racing Grille